This post contains affiliate links. If you buy through these links, I may earn a small commission.

 After the chicks arrive, it’s important to monitor them several times a day.
 Some chicks may end up with “pasty butt”, especially if the temperature of the room isn’t right.

-Don’t pick off dried feces; several soaks with a warm wet cloth will usually loosen it.
-You may need to do this a few times a day for a couple of days, but if looked after, the chicks will usually recover from this.
+You may need to do this a few times a day for a couple of days.
+If looked after and treated properly, the chicks will usually recover from pasty butt.

 Thinking of raising meat birds?